rosell-dk/image-mime-type-guesser/README.md

 }
 ```

-If you are ok with wild guessing from file extension, use `ImageMimeTypeGuesser::guess`.
+If you are ok with wild guessing from file extension, use `ImageMimeTypeGuesser::guess` or `ImageMimeTypeGuesser::lenientGuess`.
+Lets start with the first.

-It will first try detection.
+`ImageMimeTypeGuesser::guess` will first try detection.
 If detection fails (void is returned), it will fall back to guessing from extension using `GuessFromExtension::guess`.

 As with the detect method, it also has three possible outcomes: a mime type, false or void.